School visits

 Reasons to choose the National Archives for your school visit

-• The National Archives is a tier 2 Parliament and Civics Education Rebate (PACER) destination.
+The National Archives of Australia is a fantastic cultural resource and an approved alternative Parliament and Civics Education Rebate (PACER) destination.

 Book a school visit